 Elements of a Short Story

-No clear or definitive consensus about how long (or short) a piece needs to be to warrant the label "short story," but being able to read it in one sitting a good basic rule.
+No clear or definitive consensus about how long (or short) a piece needs to be to warrant the label "short story," but being able to read it in one sitting is a good basic rule.
 Similar to novels, short stories aim to convey a particular message or theme, but in a mere fraction of the space.
 As a result, writers must be very deliberate with how they exhibit the following elements of the short story:

 When and where the story takes place.
 Setting is an effective way to infer a lot of information that can impact the characters in a short story because knowing about a particular place and time can help the reader infer what might have led to the characters' current situation.